altaga/D-Authenticator/README.md

         })
     });

-- Here is an Screen shot of our NFT.Storage service
+- Here is a Screen shot of our NFT.Storage service

 <img src="https://i.ibb.co/pwxkPHC/image.png">